 Power is the name of the game in softball, and you’ll want a strong hit.
-You need to first make sure that you keep control over your entire body (legs, hands, shoulders, hips) when you hit, because these will help you succeed.
+You need first to make sure that you keep control over your entire body (legs, hands, shoulders, hips) when you hit because these will help you succeed.

 With the right body form, you’ll have extra momentum for your hit.
 When you do hit, bend your knees and move your front leg forward.

 As you can guess from what we just said about form, balance is essential.

 As you stand, you’ll need even body weight distribution.
 When you’re hitting, though, you’ll be shifting most of your body weight to the back foot – which helps you move the front one forward.

 6. Judging Your Hit

 Practice your hit again and again.
 It’s important not to rush your hit, or make it too slow.
 This all depends on watching the ball properly, which you must do with both eyes.
 Only then can you judge its distance from you.

 As you practice, try swinging again and again, trying to hit a ball in front of your plate.